Gertrude of Hackeborn

 During her time as abbess, Benedictine practice, Cistercian austerity, and Dominican and Beguine spirituality came together to make the convent of Helfta famous across the Holy Roman Empire for its practices of asceticism and mysticism.
 Gertrude required her nuns to be educated in the liberal arts, but most importantly in the Bible.
 Abbess Gertrude bought or had the nuns copy "all the good books she could get".
 She is described as a cultured woman of remarkable character, uniting love, gentleness, and piety with practical wisdom, and good sense.
 Under the leadership of the Abbess Gertrude, the monastery at Helfta was highly regarded for its spiritual and intellectual vitality.
 Despite the protection of some powerful families, it was pillaged at least twice during Gertrude's time.

 In 1270, she tended the sick and gave shelter to Beguine Mechthild of Magdeburg.

-Gertrude of Hackeborn is not to be confused with Gertrude the Great.
-The abbess never wrote anything, nor did she receive any revelations from God or become canonized.
-Gertrude the Great was born more than twenty years after her and lived as an ordinary nun in the Helfa convent.